n8n-io/n8n-docs/docs/hosting/scaling/queue-mode.md

 ## Running n8n with queues

 When running n8n with queues, all the production workflow executions get processed by worker processes.
 This means that even the webhook calls get delegated to the worker processes, which might add some overhead and extra latency.
-However, the manual workflow executions still use the main process.

 Redis acts as the message broker, and the database persists data, so access to both is required.
 Running a distributed system with this setup over SQLite isn't supported.